mvolkmann/blog/src/smalltalk/12-exception-handling.md

 Exceptions that are thrown by code in a block can be caught and handled.
-Unhandled exceptions result in a Debug window being opened that contains a stack trace.
+Unhandled exceptions result in a Debug window being opened that contains a stack trace, also referred to as a "walkback".

 Smalltalk seems to use the words "exception" and "error" interchangably.